lgw2/lgw2.github.io/_teaching/csci246-fall-2023/quizzes/quiz2.md

 ---

 The second quiz
-will focus on everything since the first quiz, so functions, pigeon hole principle, proofs by induction and recursively defined structures, big O, and worst-case runtime analysis, including analyzing recursive functions.
+will cover everything we have learned in the course through probability and counting, but will focus on the topics we covered since the last quiz: relations, proof by mathematical induction, graphs, and probability and counting.

-The quiz will have four questions.
-All will be  worth 20, except the drill-style questions, which will be worth 40.
+The quiz will have four parts.
-1. Write a simple proof that $f(n)=O(g(n))$ for a given $f(n)$ and $g(n)$.
+1. Given a relation, identify which properties it satisfies, whether it is any type of order or equivalence relation, and if it is an equivalence relation, its equivalence classes.
-2. Write a simple proof using mathematical induction.
+2. Fill in the missing parts of a proof by mathematical induction.
 3. Answer some drill-style questions.
 Many of these will in fact be questions from the drills.
-4. Given some psuedocode, give a function expressing the number of primitive operations in terms of the input size, and give the "best" (i.e., tightest) big O bound on the function.
+4. Answer some non-proof, homework style questions.